briansniffen/muchsync/www/index.md

 ends for [emacs](https://www.gnu.org/software/emacs/) and [vim](http://www.vim.org/).
 If you like the idea of fully-indexed, tag-based email like gmail, but you don't want a cloud- or web-based solution, then notmuch may be for you.
-However, because notmuch stores all of your mail locally, until now you could only conveniently read mail on a single machine.
+However, notmuch stores all of your mail locally on one machine.
+Hence, until now, if you wanted the full benefit of notmuch tags, you could only conveniently read your email on a single machine.

-muchsync brings notmuch to all of your computers by synchronizing your mail messages and notmuch tags across machines.
-The protocol is heavily pipelined to work efficiently over high-latency networks as when tethering to a cell phone.
-Finally, muchsync supports pairwise synchronization among arbitrary many replicas.
+Muchsync brings notmuch to all of your computers by synchronizing your mail messages and notmuch tags across machines.
+The protocol is heavily pipelined to work efficiently over high-latency networks such as mobile networks.
+Muchsync supports pairwise synchronization among arbitrary many replicas.
 A version-vector-based algorithm allows it to exchange only the minimum information necessary to bring replicas up to date regardless of which pairs have previously synchronized.

 Setting up muchsync is as easy as typing this the first time you run
 it: